nixer89/xrptipbot-alexa-skill/README.md

 # XRPTipBot-Skill Overview
 The XRPTipBot-Skill lets you check your XRP TipBot balance and send tips to your TipBot contacts within a few seconds.
 All you need is your voice!

+In order to use this skill, you need to have all of the following requirements:

+- XRP Tip Bot account
+- available XRP Tip Bot balance (balance > 0)
+- an Amazon account
+- an Alexa enabled device
+- running Alexa with one of the following locale settings: de-DE, en-US, en-CA, en-IN, en-GB, en-AU
+- japanese, french, spanish and italian are not supported yet

 # XRPTipBot-Skill Details

 ## Checking your balance